 Virtue three-Forgiveness Overview of the week

 10 Ways to Break a Bad-Mood Cycle a great tool from the book to reference through all 12 weeks!

-Lastly I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Forgiveness.
-I encourage you look up all 6 of the bible Daily Devotions at the start of each week.
-You can just look them all up at the start to the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.
-Even though I provide these each week I still encourage you pull your bibles out & be in the pages of His word looking them up in the translation most comfortable for you.
-I bookmark them for quick reference butencourage my 3 oldest girls to take time to look them up in thier own bibles.
+Lastly, I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Forgiveness.
+I encourage you to look up all 6 of the Bible Daily Devotions at the start of each week.
+You can just look them all up at the start of the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.
+Even though I provide these each week I still encourage you to pull your bibles out & be in the pages of His word looking them up in the translation most comfortable for you.
+I bookmark them for quick reference but encouraged my 3 oldest girls to take time to look them up in their own bibles.
 With all 3 of my older girls reading it helps get them familiar with their bibles and gives them ownership over the task.